 Energy

-| · Identify and monitor meters and circuit supply and develop report on periodic bases.
-Assess the data obtained to engineer more sustainable and effective method of energy management.
-This includes - Investigate levels of light in different locations and make comparison with approved best standards of practices - Maintain Inventory for energy consuming equipment - Analyse poor performance areas - Find out control systems and analyse power factor |
+| · Identify and monitor meters and circuit supply and develop reports periodically.
+Assess the data obtained to engineer a more sustainable and effective method of energy management.
+This includes - Investigate levels of light in different locations and make comparisons with approved best standards of practices - Maintain Inventory for energy-consuming equipment - Analyse poor performance areas - Find out control systems and analyse the power factor |

 Water